Stantheman/gcompat/README.rst

   This is a Tier 1 architecture in the Adélie Linux system.

-* s390x

-  This architecture is **not supported** by the Adélie Linux system.
-It is *untested* by the release team and may not be functional.

-The following architectures utilise a Linux kernel syscall:

 * ppc (32-bit)

   This is a Tier 1 architecture in the Adélie Linux system.